akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 # Development adventures
 ## Cross-platform mobile app

 We need a cross-platform app because Android users have a wonderful unofficial-app for public transportations : NaonedBus.
 It's clean, it works and it has 10 years of development behind it.
-But it's written in Java, no chance to get it on iOS anytime soon.
+But it's written in Java, no chance to get it on iOS any time soon.

-So I heard you wanted to create a cross-platform native app, choose between:
+So, I heard you wanted to create a cross-platform native app, choose between:

 - react-native
 - flutter